TeCSAR-UNCC/PoseLift/README.md

 - **Data Modifications**: To address occlusions caused by store shelves, specific areas of interest for each camera were defined.
 Missing poses were interpolated, and data smoothing was applied for continuity.

-## Annotations and shoplifting labels:
+## Annotations and Shoplifting Labels:
 Each video in the PoseLift dataset is paired with a unique annotation file stored in the .pkl (pickle) format, resulting in a total of 153 annotation files.
 The naming of the files has the following pattern:

 <camera_number>_<video_number>.pkl

 Where camera_number refers to the specific camera that captured the video, and video_number serves as a unique identifier for each video recorded within the retail store.
 Each file offer detailed frame-by-frame annotations, including Person ID, bounding box, and keypoints for each individual in the frame.
 The annotations are organized in a dictionary structure, with each key representing a specific frame number.
 For each frame, the annotation includes: